drocheam/optrace/docs/source/usage/elements.rst

 Every image color generates a specific physical spectrum matching its color.
 This spectrum is a linear combination of the sRGB primaries in :numref:`random_srgb`.

-With :python:`image` specified the :python:`spectrum` parameter won't be used.
+With :python:`image` specified, the :python:`spectrum` parameter won't be used.

 Polarization Parameter
 ##################################

 The polarization parameter describes the distribution of linear light polarizations.

-In the default case the directions are random, parametrized by :python:`polarization="Uniform"`.
+In the default case, the directions are random, parametrized by :python:`polarization="Uniform"`.

 .. testcode::